Portavita/portavita.github.io/_posts/2018-10-31-blog_A_JSON_use_case_comparison_between_PostgreSQL_and_MongoDB.markdown

 Differently, if data is not in cache, Mongo performs better.

-There is no definite winner because both provide advantages and disadvantages depending on your use case.
+There is no definitive winner because both provide advantages and disadvantages depending on your use case.

 Much depends on the dataset size and machine equipment, together with the data usage pattern which might require more or less indexes to be present.